ashleighctucker/stalk_overflow/README.md

 5. Create the database by running the command: `npx dotenv sequelize db:create`
 6. Migrate the database by running the command: `npx dotenv sequelize db:migrate`
-7. Seed the database by running the command: `npx dotenv sequelize db:seed:all` (note, this will sometimes fail on adding Answers, if it fails run `npx dotenv sequelize db:seed:undo:all` and try the seed command again, repeat if necessary)
+7. Seed the database by running the command: `npx dotenv sequelize db:seed:all`
 8. You can start the server by running `npm start` in your console, nodemon is installed as a dev dependency so that you can make live changes without restarting the server.
 Happy coding!